helidon-io/helidon/README.md

 use Java 21 Virtual Threads.

-In Helidon 4 each request is processed by a dedicated virtual thread so your code is free to perform blocking operations without impacting your servers ability to handle other requests.
+In Helidon 4 each request is processed by a dedicated virtual thread so your code is free to perform blocking operations without impacting your server's ability to handle other requests.
 You get all the throughput of a reactive server with none of the complexity.